NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 - Lag-free comparison modes

 **The Trade-Off:**
 RAM usage!
-A 1000-frame 1080p video uses ~6GB RAM.
-Load 5 generations = 30GB RAM.
+Just keep an eye on free RAM if you are working with hi-res video and a lot of generations.

 ---